29 Sep 2016

 Our advice is to never wear anything with metal blades or metal-capped studs on artificial surfaces – not only are you risking injuring yourself and others, the lack of grip will noticeably hinder your performance.
 You’re much better off wearing a boot with lots of smaller studs than 6-8 long studs – longer studs may be suitable for digging into grass surfaces but spreading your weight more evenly over lots of smaller plastic-moulded studs is the best option on an artificial pitch like Wonderlawn (see image).

 If you’d like to read more about Wonderlawn’s artificial surfaces engineered specifically for sport, then you can do so here.
-We’re always striving to improve our sports-surface technology, and we currently offer three formulas to suit your sporting needs: Urban Sport, Urban Sport Plus, and Superior.
+We’re always striving to improve our sports-surface technology, and we currently offer three formulas to suit your sporting needs: Urban Play and Superior.
 Give us a call to discover how Wonderlawn can transform your current sports venue!